#1 fund for weathering market ups and downs3

 QSuper has appointed one of its most experienced investment executives, Charles Woodhouse, as Chief Investment Officer.
-Mr Woodhouse will assume the role on the retirement of the incumbent, Brad Holzberger, in September.
+Mr Woodhouse assumed the role on the retirement of the incumbent, Brad Holzberger, in September.

 His appointment was announced by Chief Executive Officer Michael Pennisi, who said: “Charles is a key part of the success of QSuper’s investment outcomes over the last decade.
 His breadth of experience across the investment landscape and his understanding of QSuper and what we are endeavouring to achieve make him a natural selection to continue the growth and stability of the Fund.”